vim /etc/postfix/main.cf

 virtual_alias_maps = hash:/etc/postfix/virtual

-virtual_alias_domains tells what domains are needed to be supported by virtaul alias maps
+virtual_alias_domains tells what domains are needed to be supported by virtaul alias mapsvirtual_alias_domains = example.com

 # vim /etc/postfix/virtual